 Email Marketing Tools

-MailChimpis a great email marketing tool for a new blogger because it gives you all automation tools for free if you list is under 2000 subscribers.
-The paid plan is affordable but mostly while your list is under 5000 subscribers.
-Myself, I used Mailchimp for a short while and then I had to switch to ConvertKit.
+Mailerlite a great email marketing tool for a new blogger because it gives you all automation tools for free if you list is under 1000 subscribers.
+The paid plan is affordable compared to many other email providers.

 ConvertKit is the best email service provider for bloggers.
 I love the tool which allows you to resend emails to people who missed your previous email.